 However, with the Patient Protection and Affordable Care Act (PPACA) of 2010, access to Medicaid was expanded.
-All Americans should have health insurance by 2014 or pay a monthly fee, i.e. a tax, without a fixed minimum coverage.
-In 2019 the Obamacare was still in effect.
+All Americans should have health insurance by 2014 or pay a monthly fee, i.e. a tax, without a fixed minimum.
+In 2022, 294 insurers were offering coverage through the Obamacare exchanges.

 Read the text and decide for which type of allowance you can apply: contribution-based, income-based or both.